EmergentIdeas/express-caching-firewall/README.md

 - The original http request
 - The original request summary
-- The backend request summary
+- (optionally) The backend request summary
 - (optionally) The actual backend request
 - (optionally) The actual backend response
-- The backend response summary
+- (optionally) The backend response summary
 - The original response summary
 - The original http response object
 - (optionally) A key for the content to be served to the requester